Davien21/node-library-app/README.md

-# node-library-app
+# A node library api
-An Api used to interact with a simple library
+An Api used to interact with a simple library of files which serve as the books

+###How to Start:
+1. npm install nodemon
+2. npm start